Museums in the 16th Arrondissement of Paris

 Different collections allow you to see how fashion has changed over time.
 The collections are divided into several collections that allow you to see the different styles, starting with typical costumes of the 18th century and going up to the present day.

 In addition to seeing collections of clothing and accessories, you will see thousands of photos, drawings, and documents of artists and designers of all times.
-And they also present temporary exhibitions.
+And they also present temporary and special exhibitions.

 Yves Saint-Laurent Museum